David13590/docker-compose-MQTT/README.md

 * WIFI_SSID: Name of connected wifi
 * WIFI_PASSWORD: The password of the wifi you want the esp to connect to.
 * MQTT_SERVER: Is your host machine ip.
+* DALLAS_PIN: Change to the gpio pin with the temp sensor.

 Now run the program.
 ___________________________